Skip to content

 Perth is located in the southwestern region of Australia on the coast of the Indian Ocean.
-Perth’s central business district occupies a prime location on the banks of the Swan River.
-It is 713 km away from the capital city of Australia, Sydney, 2721 km away from Melbourne, and 2652 km away from Darwin.
+Its central business district occupies a prime location on the banks of the Swan River.
+Perth is 713 km from the capital city of Australia, Sydney, 2721 km from Melbourne, and 2652 km from Darwin.

 Perth is located along the estuary of the Swan River at an altitude of 19 km above the mouth of the river.
-The suburbs of Perth extend in all directions to the Darling Range in the east and the Indian Ocean in the west.
+Its suburbs extend in all directions to the Darling Range in the east and the Indian Ocean in the west.

 Perth lies on the Swan River, named after the mother of the black swans by Willem de Vlamingh, the leader of the Dutch expedition.
 He discovered birds in the river while exploring the area in 1697.

-A large part of Perth is built on a series of wetlands and fresh waters which stretch from cattle rancher’s lakes in the west through Claisebrook Kof in the east.
+Much of Perth is built on wetlands and fresh waters stretching from cattle ranchers’ lakes in the west through Claisebrook Kof in the east.
 The city is also bounded to the east by a low escarpment called the Darling River.

 Perth